allan-io/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  closure is used in personalDices return statement.
+I can tell because it is saved to the variable dansRoll and even after the function has finished executing, when dansRoll is called on line 68 it still has access to personalDices name variable

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  name is always the same and the newRoll could change

 c.
 What is the lexical scope of `newRoll`?

+  can only be accesed by an instance of the closure returned from personalDice in this case dansRoll and zoesRoll

 ### Task 3 - Stretch Goals